cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 - For an annotation task (independent images).
 If an object exists on overlapped segments, the overlap is greater than zero and the annotation is good enough on adjacent segments, it will be automatically merged into one object.
 If overlap equals to zero or annotation is poor on adjacent segments inside a dumped annotation file, you will have several bounding boxes for the same object.
 Thus, you annotate an object on the first segment.
 You annotate the same object on second segment, and if you do it right, you will have one track inside your annotation file.
 If annotations on different segments (on overlapped frames) are very different or overlap is zero, you will have two tracks for the same object.
 This functionality works only for bounding boxes.
 Polygon, polyline, points don't support automatic merge on overlapped segments even the overlap parameter isn't zero and match between corresponding shapes on adjacent segments is perfect.

 __Segment size__.
 Use this option to divide a huge dataset into a few smaller segments.
+For example, one job cannot be annotated by several labelers (it isn't supported).
+Thus using "segment size" you can create several jobs for the same annotation task.
+It will help you to parallel data annotation process.

 __Image Quality__.
 Use this option to specify quality of uploaded images.
 The option helps to load high resolution datasets faster.
 Use the value from ``1`` (completely compressed images) to ``95`` (almost not compressed images).